 After Royal, we had to go back the same way – walking along the Chitpur Road, zigzagging through Zakaria Street, Phears Lane, Chandni Chowk… now I simply wanted to go back home.
 4 hours of walking through Kolkata is not really the kind of food walk that I had done in Dubai earlier… Kolkata is not like any other city… the roads are not even, the tram lines jut through like speed breakers, the occasional potholes falter your foot steps.
 But this is where strangers share dates with you for free.
 Oh and that reminds me that at Aminia too, they refused to take money from Ifte.
 This is a different world altogether – an emotional roller coaster, an epic kaleidoscope.
 The evening had been really memorable – I came home with bitter blisters but an extremely happy soul.
 May you all have a blessed life… specially those living in all the conflicted areas in the same world that I just walked upon a few minutes back – eating, clicking and feeling blissfully happy!

 Unblogging it all… Ishita

 Disclaimer: A tour with Calcutta Walks cost INR 1500 – 3000/person, depending upon the tour.
+Although I had booked into the tour, Calcutta Walks generously hosted me.
 Please note that this post is not a sponsored post and the subject, story, opinions and views stated here are my own and are independent.
 While you enjoy reading the posts with lot of visuals, please do not use any material from this post.
 You can catch my daily food and travel journey on Instagram, Facebook and Twitter.